mehialiabadi/ElepticCurve/README.md

   Note:  while working with EC, neither two points multiplication nor two points division are not defined.

   We will start with the implementation of basic operations in an elliptic curve over a finite field with a small order.
 Then we will extend our implementation over a finite field with a very large order ( > 64 bits) such as spec256k1.
+Change the value of a, b and p parameters and enjoy making diffrent curves (integeres less than 4294967295)!

+# run
+cargo run
+# test
+cargo test